jlenain/flaapluc/README.md

 This pipeline can be used to quickly generate short- or long-term Fermi/LAT light curves.
 It relies on the Fermi/LAT aperture photometric analysis (cf. e.g. http://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools/aperture_photometry.html), which basically assumes that the data set, within 1 degree around the source, is background-free.

-Thus, it is meant to have a rough feeling about the variability of a source, but is absolutely not reliable enough to obtain publication-ready data.
+Thus, it is meant to have a rough feeling about the variability of a source, but is absolutely not reliable enough to obtain publication-ready results.

 The pipeline can be used to assess the variability of a particular source, using the script `automaticLightCurve.py`, or to process all the sources included in a "master" list of sources `listSources.txt` using the script `processAllSources.py`.
 Basically, `processAllSources.py` just calls an instance of the `autoLC` class in `automaticLightCurve.py` for each entry in the list of sources.